kobotoolbox/kobo-install/readme.md

 |AWS profile authentication, if `~/.aws` exists on the host|Development, quick.
 The directory is mounted read-only into the front-end containers.
 S3 storage itself stays off|
 |Google Cloud application default credentials, if `~/.config/gcloud` exists on the host|Development, quick.
 The directory is mounted read-only and the active project is read from `configurations/config_default` to pre-fill the NLP questions|

-### The one question quick setup can ask
+### What quick setup still asks

+On a **server** (staging or production), two answers have no usable default, so quick setup asks for them:

+- `Public domain name?` — the subdomains keep `kf`, `kc` and `ee`, and the internal and private domain names are derived from the answer
+- `Support email address?` — used as the `from` address of outgoing email, to request the Let's Encrypt certificates, and on the maintenance page

+HTTPS certificates are installed with Let's Encrypt without asking, since that is the default.
+Pick `Custom setup` and its `HTTPS & certificates` section to use your own reverse-proxy or load balancer instead — quick setup then keeps that choice on the next run.

 On a **development** machine where `~/.config/gcloud` was found, quick setup asks whether to configure NLP, then collects the three values listed under [Sections](#sections) below.
 Without those credentials NLP cannot work, so the question is skipped and quick setup stays silent.
 It is also skipped when `kobo-docker` already carries the NLP variables — see below.
+A workstation is asked nothing else: it keeps `kobo.local` and plain HTTP.

 ### The custom setup menu